-In order to ecologically link the riverine habitat and the newly installed fringe wetland to the upland areas (and the recently installed wooded buffer zone [see Section 4]), installation of two wildlife ramps is proposed.
+Two wildlife ramps will be installed along the bulkhead in order to ecologically link the riverine habitat and the newly installed fringe wetland to the upland areas (and the recently installed wooded buffer zone [see Section 4]).
 Constructed of logs adjacent to the sheet pile, wildlife ramps will allow wildlife to easily ascend from the river into the upland buffer zone woody habitat and descend back to the fringe wetland system.
 This installation will provide ecological continuity between the river and upland habitats, and would potentially be used by birds, amphibians, reptiles, and small mammals.
 Existing conditions (i.e., the sheet pile bulkhead) do not allow for free access between the fringe wetland and the upland areas.
 The two habitats are isolated from each other along the entire length of the bulkhead, except for a small wooded parcel at the extreme southern end of the site.